lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 properties of molecular systems using standard quantum chemical methods.
 For a detailed description, please look at the [GAMESS home page](https://www.msg.chem.iastate.edu/gamess/index.html).

-Available GAMESS packages can be listed and loaded with the following commands:
+GAMESS is available as [modules](modules.md) within the classic environment.
+Available packages can be listed and loaded with the following commands:

 ```console
 marie@login$ module load modenv/classic